infratographer/community/meetings/2023/06/community-meeting.20230601.md

 * HA Proxy provider for Load Balancers being updated to use new `events` package from `x`

 ## Open Discussion

+* Concerns over license change, left to further discussion and exploration.

 ## Action Items